-In February 2019, Dementia Justice released its report, Nowhere to Live: Housing Vulnerability of Criminal Defendants with Dementia.
+In February 2019, Dementia Justice Canada released its report, Nowhere to Live: Housing Vulnerability of Criminal Defendants with Dementia.

 Funded by The Law Foundation of British Columbia's Legal Research Fund, the publication examines one of the most fundamental collateral civil consequences faced by people with dementia who enter the criminal justice system: housing vulnerability.
 For justice-involved dementia patients, it can be challenging to access appropriate housing, whether in assisted living, residential care or the larger community.
 As such, Dementia Justice makes 30 recommendations which, if implemented, have a reasonable chance of improving the housing security of criminal defendants with dementia.
 The report focuses on the legal and policy framework in British Columbia; however, given that criminal justice and health are shared federal/provincial/territorial responsibilities, it has many pan-Canadian aspects.

 When dementia patients commit crimes: can Canada's justice system handle the 'grey wave'?

 Dementia: the new frontier of criminal justice